Official 2016 Cohort Default Rates

-On February 25, 2019 the Department of Education released FY2016 DRAFT 3-year Cohort Default Rates for all eligible schools.
-The 2016 cohort consists of borrowers who entered repayment on FFELP or FDLP Stafford loans during FY2015 (between 01Oct2015 and 30Sept2016).
+On September 23, 2019 the Department of Education released FY2016 OFFICIAL 3-year Cohort Default Rates for all eligible schools.
+The 2016 cohort consists of borrowers who entered repayment on FFELP or FDLP Stafford loans during FY2016 (between 01Oct2015 and 30Sept2016).
 Any of these borrowers who defaulted before 30Sept2018 will contribute to their school’s 3-year CDR.

-Official rates from prior cohorts can be found here by searching for OPE-ID or school name.
+These official rates will be published and made available to the public.
+Official rates can be found here by searching for OPE-ID or school name.

-Additional information on the release can be found in this announcement:
+Additional information on the release can be found in this announcement and press release:

 Retrieving your Rate